huntdatacenter/docs/docs/governance/lagtun.md

 We source the cooperative problem solving and joint strategic thinking among our members to ensure continuous movement of our activities.

 Lagtun is the body that govern our scientific development.
-The body meets to give recommendations on our scientific development directly to the Director of HUNT Research Centre.
+The body meets to give recommendations on our scientific development directly to the Head of HUNT Research Centre.

 ## Attendance